HassanOueini/Path-Simulation-SDE/README.md

 - $dt$: Time step size for the simulation.
 Smaller values give more precise results at the cost of performance.
 - steps: The number of time steps for each path simulation.
 - numPaths: The number of paths to simulate.
-- You can also modifty the RandomGenerator calss to use different random distributions or the PathAnalyzer class to analyze the paths in different ways.
+- You can also modify the RandomGenerator calss to use different random distributions or the PathAnalyzer class to analyze the paths in different ways.

 ## How to Run it
 Make sure you have C++17 or later.
 A compiler such as g++ or clang++.
 Make tool to build the project (if using the provided Makefile).
 After making sure of all those prerequisites: